insurrectiondigital/ginsu/readme.md

 To see what this looks like after all is said and done, look at the contents of the [`example-outdir.ginsu`](example-outdir.ginsu/) directory in this repository.

+## Future Features / Goals

++ Encryption with GPG and/or SSH keys somehow some way; **this doesn't do any encryption or other protection of your data right now - that's your responsibility.**
++ Internal and/or automatic compression via `Zlib`.
+With tuneable options.
++ Automatic and/or configurable post-slice upload to Amazon Cloud Drive, other options to be added according to community contribution.